Contractibility of spaces of positive scalar curvature metrics with symmetry: Uniformization of invariant tubular neighborhoods

 be a continuous family of $\Gamma$-invariant Riemannian metrics on $M$.
 Let

 be the normal bundle of $S$ in $M$.
 It is equipped with an induced $\Gamma$-action.
 With this definition, $\nu$ is independent of any choice of Riemannian metric on $M$.

-For every Riemannian metric $g(\xi)$, the normal exponential map along $S$ maps some open neighborhood of the zero section of $\nu$ diffeomorphically and $\Gamma$-equivariantly onto an open neighborhood of $S$ in $M$.
+Every Riemannian metric $g(\xi)$ identifies $\nu$ with the geometric normal bundle $\nu^{g(\xi)}\subset TM|_S$ and induces a fiberwise scalar product on $\nu$, see Example~\ref{ex.normalbundle}.
+Furthermore, the normal exponential map for $g(\xi)$ along $S$ maps some $\Gamma$-invariant open neighborhood of the zero section of $\nu$ diffeomorphically and $\Gamma$-equivariantly onto a $\Gamma$-invariant open neighborhood of $S$ in $M$.
 By the uniqueness of tubular neighborhoods, see \cite{Hirsch94}*{Chapter~4, Theorem~5.3}, any two such embeddings for $g(\xi_1)$ and $g(\xi_2)$ are smoothly isotopic.
-We will formulate and prove this result in a family and equivariant version.
+We will formulate and prove this result in an equivariant and family version.
 Our exposition, which is based on parallel transport with respect to generalized cylinder metrics, is somewhat different from the one used in \cite{Hirsch94}.